-If the efflorescence is hard or baked on the surface, removal will require treatment with an acidic cleaner and re surfacing or re honing of the surface, (that is, any acidic cleaner will etch the stone surface).
+If the efflorescence is hard or baked on the surface, removal will require treatment with an acidic cleaner and resurfacing or re-honing of the surface, (that is, an acidic cleaner will etch the stone surface).

 If the feature wall stone is mechanically fixed, inclusive of cavity then any risk of efflorescence is unlikely.

-We recommend that sealing, re surfacing or use of acidic & industrial cleaners for removal of efflorescence be carried out by a recommended sealing contractor or stonemason, (see the attachment or refer to website for list of contractors).
+We recommend that sealing, resurfacing or use of acidic & industrial cleaners for removal of efflorescence be carried out by a recommended sealing contractor or stonemason.